17 Best CRM Software of 2023 (Compared and Reviewed)

-- Many integrations need a ‘sync’ tool to function properly.
+- Many integrations need a ‘sync’ tool to function correctly.

 There is only one plan available.
 The price is $25 per month (billed monthly) and $19 per month (billed annually).

-- Customer Relationship Management – Takes care of managing and following up on leads, taking care of existing customers, create records, and answers questions.
+- Customer Relationship Management – Takes care of managing and following up on leads, taking care of existing customers, creating records, and answering questions.